Decentralized Rank Scheduling for Energy-Constrained Multi-Task Federated Fine-Tuning in Edge-Assisted IoV Networks: UCB-DUAL-Based Adaptive Rank Allocation

 where $\zeta > 1$ amplifies the priority of difficult tasks.

 These feedback signals are integrated into Algorithm~\ref{alg:dynamic-energy}, which outlines the periodic energy reallocation process.
 The algorithm begins with an equal division of the total energy budget, incorporating minor rounding adjustments.
-Every $Q$ rounds, it updates task difficulty, utilization, and composite weight (lines~\ref{line:mod-check} -- \ref{line:com_weight}), then reallocates the remaining energy proportionally based on these weights, subject to a per-task cap of $0.7 \cdot E_{\text{total}}$ to avoid over-allocation (lines~\ref{line:task} -- \ref{line:energy}).
+Every $Q$ rounds, it updates task difficulty, utilization, and composite weight (lines~\ref{line:mod-check} -- \ref{line:com_weight}), then reallocates the remaining budget proportionally to $w_t^m$, with a cap of $0.7E_{\text{total}}$ per task(lines~\ref{line:task} -- \ref{line:energy}).
 In other rounds, energy assignments remain unchanged (lines~\ref{line:remain}).
-The resulting per-task budgets subsequently constrain rank selection at the intra-task level, enabling energy-aware fine-tuning across mobile clients under global system constraints.
+The resulting budgets constrain intra-task rank selection, enabling coordinated energy-aware fine-tuning under a global constraint.